JuniaJosephine19/klingon-translate/README.md

-# klingon-translate
-mark Seven assignment of Tanay Pratap's NeoG camp
+# mark Seven - Klingon translator web app

 Are you a StarTrek or Big Bang Theory Fan?
 Do you want to learn Klingon!